Iammuratc/satellitepy/README.md

 python tools/test_and_eval_on_original_images.py --weights-path <weights-dir/CGC_pretrained_on_all_finetuned_on_fair1m.pth --tasks hbboxes obboxes masks coarse-class fine-class very-fine-class role difficulty attributes_engines_no-engines attributes_engines_propulsion attributes_fuselage_canards attributes_fuselage_length attributes_wings_wing-span attributes_wings_wing-shape attributes_wings_wing-position attributes_tail_no-tail-fins --target-task coarse-class --in-image-folder <fair1m-dir>/val/images --in-label-folder <fair1m-dir>/val/bounding_boxes --in-label-format fair1m --out-folder <satellitepy-dir>/test_eval --coarse-class-instance-names 'airplane,ship,vehicle'
 ```

-The prediction-ground truth, i.e., result, files will be stored under `<satellitepy-dir>/test_eval/results`, which will be called `<result-dir>` from now on.
-The result files (`<result-dir>/result_labels`) can be also employed to visualize the predictions on the images by using the following command:
+The prediction-ground truth, i.e., result, files will be stored under `<satellitepy-dir>/test_eval/results`, which is called `<result-dir>` from now on.
+The result files (`<result-dir>/result_labels`) can also be employed to visualize the predictions on the images by using the following command:

  ```
 python tools/data/display_results_on_images.py --in-image-dir <fair1m-dir>/val/images --in-result-dir <result-dir>/result_labels --in-mask-dir <result-dir>/result_labels/result_masks/ --out-dir <result-dir>/result_labels/all_results_on_images
  ```

-Note: Please let me know if you can not download Fair1M and the model weights.
-Unfortunately, it is not allowed to store big data longer than 15 days on our university servers.
-We try to keep the data up-to-date, however, there might be times when the data is not uploaded.
+Note: Please let me know if you are ready to download the Fair1M dataset and the model weights.
+They will be uploaded when requested, because, unfortunately, it is not allowed to store big data longer than 15 days on our university servers.